-These Guidelines assist staff to implement the Student Health Assessment and Leave Policy.
-The Guidelines can be used where there is concern that a student has a serious health condition which may adversely impact on their study, behaviour or on the academic, business or social activities of the University.
+These procedures assist staff to implement the Student Health Assessment and Leave Policy.
+The Procedures can be used where there is concern that a student has a Serious Health Condition which may adversely impact on their study, behaviour or on the academic, business or social activities of the University.